The Nine Symphonies of Beethoven: A Digital Edition 2009

 Center for Computer Assisted Research in the Humanities (CCARH)

 A complete-score database of multipurpose digital data of Ludwig van Beethoven's nine symphonies.
-See also: http://beethoven.ccarh.org
+See also: http://beethoven-symphonies.ccarh.org

 Project Team: Craig Stuart Sapp, Don Anthony, Francis Bennion, Edmund Correia, Jr., Walter Hewlett, Eleanor Selfridge-Field, and Andreas Kornstädt.